yashamon/web2/index.md

 [Global Fukaya category II: Singular connections and other applications][6]

 > > This pairs papers have a slightly different title on arxiv.
-Compared to arxiv versions these are much more polished and corrected.

 [Conformal symplectic Weinstein conjecture and non-squeezing][18], arxiv